Preserving archival materials at archive depot/ archival institution

 Handing over (Avlevering)

-The main difference in the two arrangements is the ownership of the archive.
+The main difference between the two arrangements is the ownership of the archive.

 On the other hand, “depositing” means that the archive creator holds the ownership while the archive is preserved at an archival institution.